 This is the second blog in BCRF’s three-part series, Thrivership After Breast Cancer.
 BCRF is exploring the nuances and realities of breast cancer survivorship: the emotional and physical challenges of the disease, the lingering effects of treatment, the latest in research to improve thrivers’ quality of life, and more.
-Read part two and part three.
+Read part one and part three.

 More and more women and men are surviving breast cancer.
 Currently, there are an estimated 3.8 million breast cancer survivors in the United States.
 While breast cancer incidence rates continue to rise, the number of survivors is increasing as early detection and treatments improve, leading to longer survival.
 As the number of breast cancer thrivers grows, so does the necessity of research into challenges they face.

 The likelihood of developing breast cancer increases with age.
 Only about five percent of women diagnosed with breast cancer in the U.S. are younger than 40.
 After 40, rates begin to climb and are highest in women over age 70.
 But that doesn’t mean these women and men experience breast cancer in exactly the same way.
 Surviving and thriving at different life stages come with their own challenges and needs.

 In the first of BCRF’s three-part series on survivorship and thrivership, we discussed common issues many thrivers experience.
 Here in the second part of the series, we explore age-dependent issues thrivers may experience and highlight BCRF-funded work to understand and confront them.

 A breast cancer diagnosis at a young age presents a host of challenges—both physical and emotional.

 Breast cancers in women under the age of 40 are often more advanced at the time of diagnosis and tend to behave more aggressively.